gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/example.rst

         app = await iterm2.async_get_app(connection)

-The purpose of this line is to get a reference to the :class:`iterm2.App` object, which is useful for most things you'll want to do in a simple script.
+The purpose of this line is to get a reference to the :class:`iterm2.App` object, which is useful for many things you'll want to do in a simple script.
-It is a singleton that provides access to iTerm2's global state, such as its windows.
+It is a singleton that provides access to iTerm2's windows, and in turn their tabs and sessions.

 Note the use of `await`.
 Any function that's defined as `async`, which most functions in the iTerm2 API are, must be called with `await`.
 It means it might